UniMath/agda-unimath/src/structured-types/pointed-span-diagrams.lagda.md

       ( pointed-span-pointed-span-diagram)
 ```

-### The span diagram obtained from a morphism of pointed arrows
+### The pointed span diagram obtained from a morphism of pointed arrows

 Given pointed maps `f : A →∗ B` and `g : X →∗ Y` and a morphism of pointed
-arrows `α : f →∗ g`, the span diagram associated to `α` is the span diagram
+arrows `α : f →∗ g`, the pointed span diagram associated to `α` is the pointed span diagram

 ```text
        f       α₀